 Dubbed “Project Raven” by the Americans, the NSA contracted out former NSA staffers to the Emirati agency beginning in 2008.
 They spied on thousands of people on behalf of the Emiratis, including some enemies of the crown prince.

 “Raven” was based in an Abu Dhabi villa.
 The ex-NSA contractors trained SIA officials on top-secret technology and used protocols very similar to those used by the NSA.

 “The incentive was to help in the fight against al-Qaeda.
 The UAE is a very good counterterrorism partner.
 You need to remember the timing back then, post 9-11,” Richard A. Clarke, a former US counterterrorism czar who helped build SIA told al-Jazeera.
 “The NSA wanted it to happen.”

 The Ex-NSA staffers built the Emiratis an extraordinarily valuable resource.
-A network of remote servers that allowed the Emiratis untraceable internet access to the world.
+A network of remote servers allowed the Emiratis untraceable internet access to the world.

 This seems to me to be something of extraordinary consequence.
-The only way to sustain a continuing social media manipulation psy-op like the one Prince was overheard describing would be to use a distributed network which would be untraceable to Twitter or any other bot detectors.
-For clarity, there’s no evidence to suggest the UAE used this facility for this purpose but it strikes me as something you would need to run an operation like that and warrants further analysis.
+The only way to sustain a continuing social media manipulation psy-op like the one Prince was overheard describing would be to use a distributed network that would be untraceable to Twitter or any other bot detectors.
+For clarity, there’s no evidence to suggest the UAE used this facility for this purpose, but it strikes me as something you would need to run an operation like that and warrants further analysis.

 In May 2018, Chris Wylie exposed Cambridge Analytica’s use of 50 million Facebook profiles to build what Wylie called Stephen Bannon’s “mindf*ck machine.
 Days later, Channel 4 revealed CA’s use of honey traps to interfere in elections.
 Cambridge Analytica and its parent company quickly disbanded.